How We Got There

 We checked out of our Airbnb and made the mistake of eating at Humpy’s, they claim to have the best breakfast in Kona but we all wish we had eaten at Island Lava Java for the 4th time.

 We started the drive to Punalu’u Black Sand Beach, it took about 1.5hrs, which seems to be a theme on the island.
 There are green sea turtles who lay on the sand and the kids were very excited to watch the one we saw.
-Please know these sea turtles are endangered so please keep a distance and do not touch them or try to harm them.
+These sea turtles are endangered so please keep a distance and do not touch them or try to harm them.

 After spending some time on the beach we continued our drive to Hawaii Volcanoes National Park.
 The entrance fee is $25 per car but valid for 7 days with unlimited re-entry.

 We were hungry so we decided to eat at the hotel’s restaurant.
-We honestly weren’t expecting much as it was a national park but we were blown away by the food.
-It’s pricy for lunch but as there weren’t any other options, you’re stuck.
+We honestly weren’t expecting much as it was a national park but we were blown away by the food at Volcano House.
+It’s pricy for lunch but as there weren’t any other options and nothing nearby you’re stuck.

 We headed to Thurston Lava Tube next to walk through a cava formed by an old lava path.
 It can be wet inside so be sure to bring a rain jacket to cover your head.
 Afterwards we headed to Jagger Museum.
 Here you can learn about Pele, the Goddess of Volcanoes as well as the history of the volcanoes on the Big Island.
 Jagger Museum is also the best place to take a look at the active volcano.
 While we were able to see lava spewing from the crater with our naked eye, bring binoculars for the best view.
 We arrived to the park two days before the big eruption so I’m not sure if you could always see the lava so well with your naked eye.
 There are plenty of rangers around who can give you a great history lesson of the area and volcano.